hortn/ps_scripts/README.md

 # ps_scripts
-1. get_solar_collections_id.ps1 - Script for getting id from text and attributes collections.
+1. get_solar_collections_id.ps1 - Script for getting id from collections of text and attributes via rest api.